-- The risk 98.9% of the Company's total assets (by value) is held in investments where no quoted market price is available.
-Unquoted investments are measured at fair value, which is established in accordance with the International Private Equity and Venture Capital Valuation Guidelines by using measurements of value such as prices of recent orderly transactions, earnings multiples, and net assets.
-There is a significant risk over the valuation of these investments and this is the key judgemental area that our audit focused on. - Our response Our procedures included: - documenting and assessing the design and implementation of the investment valuation processes and controls in place; - attendance at bi-annual valuation meetings with the Directors and Investment Manager to assess their discussion and review of the investment valuations;
+66.5% of the company's total assets (by value) is held in investments where no quoted market price is available.
+Unquoted investments are measured at fair value, which is established in accordance with the International Private Equity and Venture Capital Valuation Guidelines by using measurements of value such as prices of recent orderly transactions, earnings multiples and net assets.
+There is a significant risk over the valuation of these investments.

+Our response

+Our procedures included:

-- assessment of investment realisations in the period, comparing actual sales proceeds to prior year end valuations, to understand the reasons for significant variances and determine whether they are indicative of bias or error in the Company's approach to valuations; - challenging the Investment Manager on key judgements affecting investee company valuations in the context of observed industry best practice and the provisions of the International Private Equity and Venture Capital Valuation Guidelines.
-In particular, we challenged the appropriateness of the valuation basis selected as well as the underlying assumptions, such as discount factors, and the choice of benchmark for earnings multiples.
+- Control design: Documenting and assessing the design and implementation of the investment valuation processes and controls: - Control observation: Attendance at the interim and yearend Audit Committee meetings where we assessed the effectiveness of the Audit Committee's challenge and approval of the unlisted valuations. - Historical comparisons: Assessment of investment realisations in the period, comparing actual sales proceeds to prior year end valuations to understand the reasons for significant variances and determine whether they are indicative of bias or error in the company's approach to valuations: - Methodology choice: In the context of observed industry best practice and the provisions of the International Private Equity and Venture Capital Valuation Guidelines, we challenged the appropriateness of the valuation basis selected; - Our valuations experience: Challenging the investment manager on key judgements affecting investee company valuations, such as discount factors and the choice of benchmark for earnings multiples.
 We compared key underlying financial data inputs to external sources, investee company audited accounts and management information as applicable.
 We challenged the assumptions around sustainability of earnings based on the plans of the investee companies and whether these are achievable.
-Where a recent transaction had been used to value a holding, we obtained an understanding of the circumstances surrounding the transaction and whether it was considered to be on an arms-length basis and suitable as an input into a valuation.
-Our work included consideration of events which occurred subsequent to the year end up until the date of this audit report; - attending the year-end Audit Committee meeting where we assessed the effectiveness of the Audit Committee's challenge and approval of unlisted investment valuations; and - consideration of the appropriateness, in accordance with relevant accounting standards, of the disclosures in respect of unquoted investments and the effect of changing one or more inputs to reasonably possible alternative valuation assumptions.
+Our work included consideration of events which occurred subsequent to the year end up until the date of this audit report;. - Assessing transparency: Consideration of the appropriateness, in accordance with relevant accounting standards, of the disclosures in respect of unquoted investments and the effect of changing one or more inputs to reasonably possible alternative valuation assumptions.